 Files are stored in one of three directories that are created by the Tesla dashcam feature.
 The last hour of recording is saved in the RecentClips folder.
 When you manually save by tapping the dashcam icon, 10 minutes of files are moved from the RecentClips folder to the SavedClips folder.
 When Sentry mode trips, files are moved from the RecentClips to the SentryClips folder.

-You view a clip on your phone using the handy SC card adapter that includes both a USB phone connector and a USB connector for the car.
+You view a clip on your phone using a handy SD card adapter that includes both a USB phone connector and a USB connector for the car.

 It includes the ability to change video speed, and a slider to move quickly within your videos.
 You view all four video streams at the same time (only three shown below).